Things to Do at Palawan Wildlife Rescue and Conservation Center

 Suggested Duration

-2-3 hours for a complete visit including guided tour and educational activities
+1.5 to 2 hours for a comprehensive visit including educational presentations

 Getting There